JYun-777/EasyShop/README.md

             VALUES (source.user_id, source.product_id, 1);
         """;
 ```
 This solution was developed with assistance from ChatGPT.
-Here's the relevant conversation log:: https://chatgpt.com/share/685e808d-c188-8010-a34d-f73206ca41aa.
+Here's the relevant conversation log: https://chatgpt.com/share/685e808d-c188-8010-a34d-f73206ca41aa.

 It was an educational experience to see this solution, as it taught me more about generally accepted REST practices (as this solution uses POST for a function usually reserved for PUT) as well as teaching me about MERGE: https://www.geeksforgeeks.org/merge-statement-sql-explained/.